neoforged/.github/primers/26.1/index.md

     - `WorldOptionsScreen` - A screen containing the options for the current world the player is in.
 - `net.minecraft.client.gui.screens.worldselection.EditWorldScreen#conditionallyMakeBackupAndShowToast` - Only makes the backup and shows a toast if the passed in `boolean` is true; otherwise, returns a `false` future.
 - `net.minecraft.client.multiplayer.MultiPlayerGameMode#spectate` - Sends a packet to the server that the player will spectate the given entity.
+- `net.minecraft.client.multiplayer.prediction.BlockStatePredictionHandler#onTeleport` - Runs when a player is moved on the server, typically from some kind of teleportation (e.g. commands, riding an entity).
 - `net.minecraft.client.renderer`
     - `LightmapRenderStateExtractor` - Extracts the render state for the lightmap.
     - `UiLightmap` - The lightmap when in a user interface.